 Being safe online (e-safety) is increasingly important as both adults and children alike live their lives through the internet.
-We ensure that children are reminded of the SMART (Safe, Meeting, Attachment, Reliable and Tell) rules before starting a lesson using the internet.
-However, most of the unternet access that children have is outside of school and therefore we want to ensure all our families are aware of the importance of keeping safe online.
+We ensure that children are reminded of the THINK rules (see below) before starting a lesson using the internet.
+However, most of the internet access that children have is outside of school and therefore we want to ensure all our families are aware of the importance of keeping safe online.

 Should you become aware of an incident, threat or concern when using the Internet with your child, we would ask that you inform the school so that we can share the information with the rest of our community.

 Below are some links and websites that may be useful to you:

 -The things parents/carers should be concerned about when their children use the internet

 -Some conversation starters so they can talk to their children about concerns